NatronGitHub/Natron/INSTALL_OSX.md

 brew install --build-from-source cartr/qt4/qt --with-mysql
 ```

-Then install pyside (the boneyard tap is for pyside, which does not yet build with Qt5 and was thus removed from the homebrew core):
+Then install pyside (the boneyard tap is for pyside, which does not yet build with Qt5 and was thus removed from the Homebrew core):

 ```Shell
 brew install pyside@1.2 pyside-tools@1.2